simonholmes/mongoose-default-connection/readme.md

 `app.js` is just a minimal Node.js skeleton, rendering a page defined in `pages.js`. `pages.js` brings in Mongoose and the model defined in `/model/team.js`.

 This only requires Mongoose in the application, as noted in package.json.
 If you download this you can install Mongoose into the application by running `npm install`

+More detailed discussion around using this is available on my blog: [http://theholmesoffice.com/mongoose-connection-best-practice/](http://theholmesoffice.com/mongoose-connection-best-practice/)